stellar/hackathon-get-started/README.md

 [**Stellar Documentation**](https://developers.stellar.org/docs/) - Quickest way to get started.

-[**Horizon API Reference Overview**](https://www.stellar.org/developers/reference/) - You'll be using the Horizon API a lot over the next 24 hours.
+[**Horizon API Reference Overview**](https://www.stellar.org/developers/reference/) - You'll be using the Horizon API a lot.
 Here's an overview of Horizon endpoints and how to use them.
   - Tip: You'll be using [https://horizon-testnet.stellar.org/](https://horizon-testnet.stellar.org/)

 You can also check out [Awesome Stellar](https://github.com/koltenb/awesome-stellar): a curated list of Stellar applications, blog posts, educational resources, tools, and more.